w3f/polkadot-wiki/docs/learn/how-to/nomination-pools-guide.md

 ### How to Join a Pool

 Any nominator can join a nomination pool, either through the staking dashboard (instructions on how to do it in [this article](join-nomination-pool.md)) or the Polkadot Developer Interface.
-In this article, we will go through the steps to do it using the latter.
+This article goes through the steps to do it using the latter.

 !!! info